Lamer

 11. Dollar Tree forecasts upbeat fiscal 2026 earnings; reiterates annual targets

 Dollar Tree on Wednesday forecast fiscal 2026 profit above Wall Street estimates and upheld its annual targets, signalling steady demand for affordable groceries and essentials.
-Shares of the company up about 4% in early trading after it also maintained its current quarter forecast.
-They have risen about 28% so far this year.
+Shares of the company rose about 4% in early trading after it also maintained its current quarter forecast.
 With inflation and uncertainty squeezing budgets, more middle- and higher-income consumers have also been turning to discount stores to meet their needs.
-Ahead of its investor day in New York City on Wednesday, the discount store operator said it now expects earnings for fiscal 2026 to grow by a high-teen percentage.
-Analysts on average were expecting a 14.04% rise, according to data compiled by LSEG.
+The discount store operator said it now expects earnings for fiscal 2026 to grow by a high-teen percentage, surpassing analyst expectations of a 14.04% rise.

 12. Canada threatens Stellantis with legal action over plan to shift output to US

 Canada threatened legal action against automaker Stellantis NV on Wednesday over what Ottawa says is the company’s unacceptable plan to shift production of one model to a U.S. plant.
 Stellantis announced a $13 billion investment in the U.S. on Tuesday; a move it said would bring five new models to the market.
 As part of the plan, production of the Jeep Compass will move to Illinois from a facility in Brampton in the Canadian province of Ontario.
-Industry Minister Melanie Joly sent a letter to Stellantis CEO Antonio Filosa noting that the company had agreed to maintain its Canadian presence in exchange for substantial financial support.
-“Anything short of fulfilling that commitment will be considered a default under our agreement,” she said.
-If Stellantis did not live up to its commitment Canada would “exercise all options, including legal,” she said.
+Industry Minister Melanie Joly sent a letter to Stellantis CEO Antonio Filosa noting that the company had agreed to maintain its Canadian presence in exchange for financial support, calling anything short of that a default.

 13. Salesforce stock jumps after company offers rosy forecast for 2030

 Salesforce shares rose as much as 5% in extended trading on Wednesday after the software vendor issued new financial targets for the next few years.
 The company said it now expects revenue of over $60 billion in 2030, above the $58.37 billion consensus among analysts polled by LSEG.
 The guidance excludes impact from the pending acquisition of data management company Informatica.
-The $8 billion deal, announced in May, is slated to close in the fiscal fourth quarter or in the first quarter of the 2027 fiscal year.
-“We have had some lower-stage growth for a while,” Robin Washington, Salesforce’s chief operating and financial officer, said during an investor briefing at the company’s annual Dreamforce conference in San Francisco.
+“We have had some lower-stage growth for a while,” Robin Washington, Salesforce’s chief operating and financial officer, said during an investor briefing.
 “That is reaccelerating.”

 14. Enphase Energy’s Q2 2025 sees strong product innovation

 Enphase Energy Inc. (ENPH) reported its Q2 2025 earnings, showcasing robust product innovation and solid financial performance.
 The company achieved a revenue of $363.2 million and a non-GAAP EPS of $0.69.
-While Enphase’s stock saw a 3.82% increase during regular trading hours, closing at $34.82, the stock has faced significant pressure, down over 65% in the past year.
+While Enphase’s stock saw a 3.82% increase during regular trading hours, the stock has faced significant pressure, down over 65% in the past year.
 The company continues to lead in the microinverter market, with significant advancements in battery systems and solar solutions.
-Enphase’s focus on innovation and expansion into new markets like Germany and Belgium with products such as the IQ Balcony Solar reflects its strategic growth initiatives.
-Looking ahead, Enphase has provided revenue guidance for Q3 2025 in the range of $330 million to $370 million.
-The company plans to ship between 190 and 210 megawatt hours of batteries.
-Enphase is also focusing on expanding lease financing options for installers and developing a fifth-generation battery with improved energy density.
+Looking ahead, Enphase has provided revenue guidance for Q3 2025 in the range of $330 million to $370 million, with plans to ship between 190 and 210 megawatt hours of batteries.